TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Observed the extensions that are now enabled on osTickets webpage (Step-17)
+Observed the extensions that were enabled on osTickets webpage (Step-17)
 </p>
 <p>
 <br />